floybix/floybix.github.io/_drafts/attempting-nab.md

 [on the New York Taxi data](http://lists.numenta.org/pipermail/nupic-theory_lists.numenta.org/2015-December/003441.html) (by me).

+Of course I did run experiments with 32 cells per column, the NuPIC standard.
+The result was a large decrease in score -- around the same amount as when leaving out the timestamp input, or when leaving out the delta anomaly score. (see Appendix)

 That a first-order model gives an improved result suggests that the current design of HTM transition memory is flawed.
-While it is possible that my own implementation has subtle problems, the fact remains that HTM's higher order transition memory has not been demonstrated to have a benefit on any real dataset.
-To the best of my knowledge.
+While it is possible that my own implementation has subtle problems, the fact remains that HTM's higher order transition memory has not been demonstrated to have a benefit on any real problem.
+As far as I know.

 #### Delta anomaly score